amit653/amit653/README.md

 - 👋 Hi, I’m @amit653
 - 👀 I’m interested in ...
 Distributed Database and Data Engineering.
 - 🌱 I’m currently learning ...
-Go
+Go, NextGen Databases.
-- 💞️ I’m looking to collaborate on ...Distributed Database, Go and Machine Learning
+- 💞️ I’m looking to collaborate on ...Distributed Database, Python and Machine Learning
 - 📫 How to reach me ... amit653@gmail.com

 <!---